-If you’re looking for the most popular online pokies available for Kiwis, this page brings together curated selections, including top-performing games based on RTP and volatility, themed collections, and pokies grouped by player style.
+This page brings together the most popular online pokies for Kiwis, with curated selections that include top-performing games by RTP and volatility, themed collections, and pokies grouped by player style.
 Instead of browsing through hundreds of titles, you’ll find quick shortcuts to pokies that stand out in real casino environments, with options to try them in demo mode or play for real money.

 We begin with the most popular pokies currently featured across NZ casinos.